insilica/gdc-spark-gitbook/examples/IR_Methylation.md

-# Is response to IR modified by GSTP methylation?
+# IR and GSTP Methylation

 ## Create a dataset
   We need a dataset to show a link between interventional radiation and GSTP methylation.
 This dataset needs a 2 critical values: